 We are in the business of helping software providers with tools that make them more secure and efficient.
 In those conversations, we get exposed to the infinite number of ways that companies architect, develop, and support their application’s infrastructure.
 We’ve also discovered that the complexity of distributed applications is a significant challenge.

-While the architecture and delivery of applications has never been trivial work, there has been an exponential growth in the complexity of application infrastructure with the introduction of the cloud.
+While the architecture and delivery of applications have never been trivial work, there has been exponential growth in the complexity of application infrastructure with the introduction of the cloud.